mdn/content/files/en-us/web/api/rtcpeerconnection/createanswer/index.md

 ### Parameters

 - `options` {{optional_inline}}
-  - : An ooptional object providing options requested for the answer.
+  - : An optional object providing options requested for the answer.
 Currently, there are no available options.

 ### Deprecated parameters